 The only people who get their state pension from day one are those whose retirement age and birthday fall on the same day of the week.
 The rest have to wait up to six days.

-Even the name 'payday' is misleading, as the state pension is now routinely paid four-weekly in arrears.
+Even the name 'payday' is misleading, as the state pension is now routinely paid four-weekly in arrears into your bank account.
 So these women would not have been paid until August 5.
 You can ask for it to be paid weekly in arrears.

 The rules for people who reached pension age before April 6, 2010 are different - their 'payday' is normally a Monday or a Thursday and they can apply to have it paid weeky in advance.